What is Domain Name Escrow & How Does it Work?

 Its domain transfer service puts it as a middleman between the buyer and the seller.
 Sedo receives the payment from the buyer and the domain name from the seller.

-When both ends are confirmed, then Sedo transfers the domain to the buyer and the buyer sends the money to the seller.
+When both ends are confirmed, Sedo transfers the domain to the buyer and the buyer sends the money to the seller.

 This service incurs a 3% fee on the domain purchase price, with a minimum of $60.